Case study

 What it is

-Electronics leadership and embedded work for UniBo Motorsport Formula SAE Hybrid.
+I led the Electronics Division and worked on embedded systems for UniBo Motorsport Formula SAE Hybrid.

 My role